Your Guide for Meal Prepping Lunch

 Put ½ cup of stock, the beets, dill, vinegar, and black pepper pepper into a food processor and pulse to chop beets into uneven pieces no larger than peas.
 They should still have some texture.
-Transfer to a container with 1 1/2 cups of the broth and ¼ of the onions.
+Transfer to a container with 1 1/2 cups of the stock with some onions.
 Taste and season with salt.
 Refrigerate or freeze until ready to eat.
 To serve, heat the soup or serve chilled, garnished with a dollop of sour cream and sprig of dill.

 for the Black Bean Soup